Love in a Cold Climate: Synopsis

 Polly's place in the family is filled by the heir to Lord Montdore's entailed fortune and title, Cedric Hampton.
 Born in Nova Scotia to a minor member of the Montdore family, Cedric has used his exceptional good looks and personal charm to establish a place within the homosexual milieu of the European aristocracy.
 He has lived a life of luxury as the lover of rich and aristocratic men.
 Cedric accepts an invitation to visit the Montdores.
 His natural love of beauty, innate good taste, and careful use of flattery enable Cedric to win the affections of Lord and Lady Montdore and many others.
 Cedric focuses his attentions upon Lady Montdore who uses Cedric's popularity and charm to reestablish herself as a leading society hostess, to Cedric's advantage.

 Fanny and Cedric soon become close friends.
 Polly and Boy return from Sicily, out of love and their marriage turned sour.
 While pregnant, Polly is regularly visited by the Duke of Paddington (a fictional title), who lavishes her with attention.
 There comes a reconciliation between Polly and Lady Montdore, Polly having borne a child who lived for minutes.
 "Cedric arranged the whole thing perfectly", according to Fanny.
-While Polly recovers from the difficult birth, Cedric sends Boy and Lady Montdore off to France, leaving Polly free to be carried off by the duke.
-He himself has fallen in love as well, but it is not revealed with who.
-The novel ends with Cedric and Fanny having tea at Montdore.
+While Polly recovers from the difficult birth, Cedric, Boy and Lady Montdore go to France, leaving Polly free to be carried off by the duke.
+The trio return to Hampton and happily establish a ménage there.
 While this outcome shocks the conservative social circles in which they mix, Fanny takes a more broad-minded view, pleased to see people she loves each finding happiness in their own way.